ajhahn/cse15l-lab-reports/lab-report-5-week-10.md

 ![TestFile342NotMine](test-file-342-not-mine.png)

 The correct output would just be an empty list because there should be no links.
 For cse15l22sp-markdown-parser's implementation, I think the error is that it still sees that /foo is inside a pair of parenthesis so it counts it as a link.
 Without checking for any other cases, all it looks for are words inside of a pair of parenthesis.
+In the code, this is where it would need to be fixed.
+I feel like this problem is not small enough to pinpoint a certain highlighted area that specifically could solve this problem.

 ![TestFileFix](placetofix.png)